matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 `prev_batch` names (in line with `/sync` API).
 Clients can start paginating either from the earliest or latest events using the `dir` param.

 Standard pagination API looks like the following, where you can optionally specify relation and event type to filter by.
+It lists all the relations in topological order.

 ```
 GET /_matrix/client/r0/rooms/{roomID}/relations/{eventID}[/{relationType}[/{eventType}]]